cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 _Cut dendrogram into clusters based on a distance threshold_

-Syntax: `.ml.clust.hccutdist[t;dthresh]
+Syntax: `.ml.clust.hccutdist[t;dist]

 Where

 - `t` is the dendrogram table produced by the hierarchical clustering functions
-- `dthresh` is the distance threshold applied when cutting the dendrogram into clusters
+- `dist` is the distance threshold applied when cutting the dendrogram into clusters

-returns a list indicating the cluster each data point belongs to
+returns a list indicating the cluster each datapoint belongs to.

 ```q
 q)show d:2 10#20?10.